High — Time to Get Support

 Worry is now driving the day.
 You deserve help.

-Roughly 3-5% of adults screen in this band on the GAD-7
+Roughly 3-5% of adults land in this band

-A severe anxiety score indicates the level of distress and impairment most strongly associated with a clinical anxiety disorder.
-On the GAD-7 (Spitzer et al., 2006, Archives of Internal Medicine) a total of 15 or higher falls in the severe band and reflects symptoms that are interfering with most areas of life—work, sleep, relationships, and basic self-care.
-This is not weakness, character flaw, or willpower failure: anxiety disorders are common, treatable medical conditions defined in the DSM-5-TR (APA, 2022).
+Your answers suggest a level of distress and impairment that warrants prompt professional support.
+Symptoms are interfering with most areas of life—work, sleep, relationships, and basic self-care.
+This is not weakness, character flaw, or willpower failure: anxiety at this level is common and treatable.
 The right next step is professional evaluation within days, not months.
 If you are having thoughts of harming yourself, contact a crisis line immediately: 988 (US Suicide and Crisis Lifeline), 116 123 (Samaritans, UK), or your local emergency number.
+This is a self-reflection tool, not a diagnostic tool, screening instrument, or medical device—but at this level, please talk to a licensed professional as soon as you can.

 Strengths

-- You completed a screener while struggling—that takes real courage
+- You completed a check-in while struggling—that takes real courage

 - Often deeply caring, conscientious, and attuned to others